 Deutsch Historisches Museum, exterior view.
 Photo by Mazbln on Wikimedia commons

-Alba Calabozo is an architect, design and arts enthusiast having recently graduated from the University of Navarra in Spain.
+Alba Calabozo is an architect, design and art enthusiast having recently graduated from the University of Navarra in Spain.
 She is specialized in the field of architectonic restoration and rehabilitation.
-Writing about architecture is her way to share some food for thought while looking for her next career step beyond a traditional career path of an architect.
+Writing about architecture is her way to share some food for thought while looking for her next career step beyond the traditional career path of an architect.